 Hoh Rainforest

-- Best time of year to elope: DecemberโMay (peak greenery, no crowds).
+- Best time of year to elope: December–May (peak greenery and the best chance for crowd-free trails)

 - Hiking required: Minimal, less than 1 mile roundtrip on flat terrain.